Biwali Bayles

 STATE LEAGUE EXPERIENCE

-In 2024, he scored a career high 39 points in a one-point loss to the Norths Bears.
-Less than a month later, he surpassed that mark with a 44 point, 9 rebound and 5 assist effort in the Sydney Comets win over Central Coast.
+After a stint in Switzerland, He returned to Australia to play for the Sydney Comets.
+He would go on to score a career high 39 points in a one-point loss to the Norths Bears.
+Less than a month later, he surpassed that mark with a 44 point, 9 rebound and 5 assist effort in the Comets win over Central Coast.

 FIBA EXPERIENCE